 Eggs in a Nest with soft yolks, crisp bacon, cheese, and green onions baked in hash brown potato nests.
 They’re a delicious breakfast treat and totally portable for snacking on the go.

-Eggs in a nest are a delicious spin-off of one of our most popular recipes on the blog, avocado egg cups.
+Eggs in a Nest are a delicious spin-off of one of our most popular recipes on the blog, avocado egg cups.
 But while eggs are baked in creamy avocado halves in the latter, soft yolks, crisp bacon, and green onions are now nestled in a golden, crispy bed of hash brown potatoes.

 Breakfast can’t get any more scrumptious than these hashbrown egg cups.
 They’re delicious, conveniently portable, and a good source of protein and carbohydrates to start your day or just anytime you need a quick boost of energy.